vladiantio/resources/README.md

 ### UI / UX

 - **[Colors & Fonts](https://www.colorsandfonts.com/)**: Explore Colors & Fonts, your go-to resource for color and typography tools designed for web developers and digital designers.
+- **[Happy Hues](https://www.happyhues.co/)**: See color palette inspiration on a real example website.
+As you click on different palettes every color on this site updates to give you context of how that color could be used for your design or illustration projects.